graniticio/granitic/doc/ref/fac-http-server.md

 Enabling the HTTPServer facility makes your [web service endpoints](ws-handlers.md) accessible to callers via HTTP.
 The HTTP server that is created is a wrapper over Go's [built-in HTTP serving functionality](https://golang.org/pkg/net/http/).

-It is agnostic of the content types being accepted or served by your handlers - this is controlled by enabling either the [JSONWS](fac-json-ws.md) or [XMLWs](fac-xml-ws.md) facility and/or defining custom content type handinling in your [endpoints](ws-handlers.md).
+It is agnostic of the content types being accepted or served by your handlers - that is controlled by enabling either the [JSONWS](fac-json-ws.md) or [XMLWs](fac-xml-ws.md) facility and/or defining custom content type handling in your [endpoints](ws-handlers.md).

 This page covers the following: